Best Car Shipping Companies

 • Discounts: We awarded points for companies that offer discounts for a variety of categories, including students, seniors, military, snowbirds, repeat customers and multicar shipments.

-• Types of vehicles transported: We started with a baseline score as long as the company ships both cars and trucks.
-We gave additional points for shipping other types of vehicles, including motorcycles, ATVs, golf carts, RVs or motor homes, boats and inoperable vehicles.
+• Types of vehicles transported: Companies that ship both cars and trucks received a baseline score.
+We gave additional points for shipping other types of vehicles, including motorcycles, ATVs, golf carts, RVs, motor homes, boats and inoperable vehicles.

-• Pickup/delivery method: We gave the most points to the companies that offer both door-to-door and terminal-to-terminal shipping.
+• Pickup and delivery method: We gave the most points to the companies that offer both door-to-door and terminal-to-terminal shipping.

 • Transport type: We checked whether companies offer open transport and enclosed transport, awarding the highest scores to those that offer both.